CeeThinwa/DeepLearning.AI-TensorFlow-Developer-Journey/Notes/Uploading zip files for later remote access via Jupyter.md

+**Disclaimer: this method requires you to continually purchase datapacks with each instance of fetching the file.**
+**Unfortunately, this resulted in my GitLFS being disabled for a whole month.
+Avoid at all costs.**

 Run the following commands in Git Bash to upload the `.zip` file using Git Bash and Git LFS:
 ```
 git checkout -b master